-T/TP: test pit TR: delivery truck
+T/TP: test pit (applies to material samples)

+TR: delivery truck

 Location number: Up to a three-digit location number is assigned sequentially to each location type on each test section.
 An asterisk () is used to identify cases where samples from the same layer were combined to satisfy minimum testing requirements.